sofiahag/sofiahag-memory/README.md

 # :unicorn: Unicorn Memory Game

 Built with Create React App, and Tailwind CSS.
-It has dark mode!

 Unicorn images by catalyststuff on Freepik.
 Unicorn icons by Flaticon/Freepik.